Therapy Dogs UK: Enhancing Patient Care

 What can therapy dogs help with?

-Therapy dogs can be used to improve the daily functioning and/or emotional well-being of individuals in many different types of situations.
+Therapy dogs can help improve the daily functioning and emotional wellbeing of individuals in various situations.
 They might be used with young people in schools, like to help children and adolescents on the autism spectrum or to support students with behavioral challenges in gaining a sense of calm, which may improve behavioral and academic outcomes.
+Therapy dogs might also be used to lift the spirits of patients with cancer or other serious medical conditions.
+In terms of mental health, therapy dogs may help reduce symptoms of anxiety, depression, and other mental disorders.

-Psychotherapy to complement animal therapy
+Psychotherapy to complement animal therapy: How therapy dogs strengthen therapeutic relationships

 The specific requirements for dog training may vary across different organizations.
 For example, to apply to have your dog trained and approved as a therapy dog, some organizations require that you have had your dog for at least six months.
 Your dog typically also has to be at least nine months old.
 Other common requirements include full vaccination and a passing score on a temperament test.